I AM CURRENTLY NOT TAKING ON NEW CLIENTS

-Safety and research are important to ensure the best quality care, especially in home birth settings.
-Midwives are trained medical professionals who are specialists in normal pregnancy, birth, and newborn care.
+Midwives are medical professionals who are specialists in normal pregnancy, birth, and newborn care.
 We provide comprehensive prenatal care including referral for laboratory tests, ultrasound and genetic screening and are trained to screen for and manage common complications of pregnancy and childbirth.
 When necessary, we work collaboratively and refer to alternative health care modalities as well as obstetricians, pediatricians and neonatologists.
-Our collaborative relationship with hospital-based providers is one of the components of home birth safety, since rapid transfer and smooth arrival is optimal for safety.
+Our relationship with hospital-based providers is one of the components of home birth safety, since rapid transfer and smooth arrival is optimal for safety.

 SAFETY & EQUIPMENT

 Midwives continually evaluate and assess the mother, baby and the overall situation to confirm all is normal and do not wait for a crisis to consider moving from home to hospital.
 Research shows transfer to hospital is far more common for an exhausted mother and a slow labor rather than an emergency.
-During a home birth, if we determine that it would be best for you to move to a hospital, I will accompany you to hospital and continue to care for you in a supportive role.
-If there is a need to transfer in an emergency, I will keep you and/or your baby medically stable, arrange the transfer and stay with you until your baby is born and/or until the situation has been resolved.
+During a home birth, if you and your midwife determine that it would be best for you to move to a hospital, she will accompany you to hospital and continue to care for you in a supportive role.
+If there is a need to transfer in an emergency, your midwife will keep you and/or your baby medically stable, arrange the transfer and stay with you until your baby is born and/or until the situation has been resolved.

 SAFETY & RESEARCH

-The comparative safety of different birth settings has been widely debated.
-Global research shows that home birth is a safe option for healthy women experiencing low-risk pregnancies who have chosen skilled/trained care providers.
-Research demonstrates that home birth is at least as safe as hospital birth, in large part because of the skills and education midwives bring with them, but also because of interventions routinely done in hospital that home birth midwives don’t offer.
-These interventions often cause an increased risk of postpartum hemorrhage, instrumental deliveries (forceps and vaccuum), severe perineal trauma (episiotomies) and a significantly increased risk of cesarean section.
+Global research shows that home birth is a safe option for healthy women experiencing low risk pregnancies who have chosen skilled care providers.
+Research demonstrates that home birth is at least as safe as hospital birth, in large part because of the skills and education midwives bring with them.

 In a comprehensive US study of almost 17,000 American women planning home birth with midwives between 2004-2009, the results are excellent.
 Low-risk women in this study experienced high rates of physiologic birth and low rates of intervention without an increase in adverse outcomes.
 The majority of transfers were for failure to progress.
-The rate of spontaneous vaginal birth was 93.6%, 87% of VBACs, also known as Vaginal Birth After Cesarean, were successful.
+The rate of spontaneous vaginal birth was 93.6%, 87% of VBACs were successful.
 Low Apgar scores (< 7) occurred in 1.5% of newborns.
 Postpartum maternal (1.5%) and neonatal (0.9%) transfers were infrequent.
 Excluding lethal anomalies, the neonatal mortality rates were 0.35-1.30.